biolab/orange3-fairness/README.md

 different types of biases in the data and the predictions of machine learning models.

-# Easy installation
+# Installation

 1. [Download](https://orangedatamining.com/download/) the latest Orange release from our website.
 2. Install the the fairness add-on: head to
 `Options -> Add-ons...` in the menu bar.
-From the list of add-ons, select Fairness and confirm the installation.
+From the list of add-ons, select Fairness and confirm.
+This will downlaod and install the add-on and its dependencies.

 # For developers

+## Installing from downloaded code

 If you would like to install from cloned git repository, run

     pip install .

+## Installing in editable mode

 To register this add-on with Orange, but keep the code in the development directory (do not copy it to Python's site-packages directory), run